babylonlabs-io/babylon/CONTRIBUTING.md

 ### Updating Changelog

-Any pr which is merged to `main` and affects consumers of the codebase, must modify changelog [file](./CHANGELOG.md) accordingly, by adding new entry in `Unreleased` section of the changelog.
+Any PR which is merged to `main` and affects consumers of the codebase, must modify changelog [file](./CHANGELOG.md) accordingly, by adding new entry in `Unreleased` section of the changelog.

 Examples of changes which require change log update:
-- bug fix
+- bug fixes
-- adding new api
+- adding new APIs
-- adding new feature
+- adding new features

-Examples of changed that do not require changelog updates:
+Examples of changes that do not require changelog updates:
 - refactoring of internal implementation
 - adding new tests
 - modifying documentation

-The rule of thumb here it that changelog should be updated whenever change is visible by external user.
+The rule of thumb here is that the changelog should be updated as long as the change is visible by external users.

 ## Dependencies